Skip to content

 (Tā yì huí jiā jiù hēi zhe liǎn, bù zhīdào zěnme le.)

 Having a black face is often an indication of being in a bad mood.
-Additionally, if someone’s face is dark between the eyebrows, it may indicate a major health issue or bad luck.
-In ancient China, people believed that internal problems could be identified by physical signs, such as lung problems being indicated on the forehead.
+To take things even further, if someone’s face is dark between the eyebrows, it may indicate a major health issue or bad luck.
+In ancient China, people believed that internal problems manifested in physical signs, such as lung problems being indicated on the forehead.

 e.g.